Neural Feature Learning in Function Space: Experimental Verification

 \section{Experimental Verification}

-To verify the learning algorithms as well as established theoretical properties, we design a series of experiments with various types of data.
-We generate data with given probability distributions to allow the comparison with corresponding theoretical results.
-The source codes for all experiments are available at \url{https://github.com/XiangxiangXu/NFE}, and we defer the implementation details to \appref{app:exp}.
+To verify the learning algorithms as well as established theoretical properties, we design a series of experiments with various types of data. {The main goal is to compare the features learned by neural feature extractors and the corresponding theoretical results.
+To allow such comparisons, we generate data from given probability distributions of which we know the analytical form of optimal features.} The source codes for all experiments are available at \href{https://github.com/XiangxiangXu/NFE}{\texttt{github.com/XiangxiangXu/NFE}}, and we defer the implementation details to \appref{app:exp}.